kmesh-net/kmesh/docs/proposal/AI-gateway.md

 As a powerful Traffic Management Engine, Kmesh should be specially optimized for AI scenarios to make AI traffic management smoother.

-Currently AI traffic management is mainly focused on the north-south direction, that is, the traffic entering from the Gateway.
-For general north-south traffic management functions, the open source community has already provided good support and provided multiple implementations, such as Istio Ingress Gateway, Envoy Gateway, and so on.

-Kmesh can now be seamlessly integrated  with these Gateways.
-Obviously, the work of implementing a new Gateway from scratch is huge, and the implementation of most common functions will be a repetitive work.
-In addition, most Gateways are implemented based on Envoy, which is famous for its powerful extensibility.
-Therefore, we decided to implement Kmesh's AI capabitlity in the form of extensions plugins, which can not only reuse the community's existing capabilities, but also bring incremental benefits.

 #### Goals

 - Bring various AI traffic management capabilities into Kmesh ecosystem, such as AI rate limit, cache, fallback, etc.